johnwoodill/Fine-Scale-Weather-Interpolation/README.md

-## Non-Linear-Temperature-Effects-of-the-Dust-Bowl

-### Building Fine Scale Weather Data from 1900-1950
+### Building Fine Scale Weather Data from 1900-2013

+**About**

+The following repo builds daily gridded weather data for the continental United States from 1900-2013.
+The data is allocated to grids and then aggregated to fips (zip codes).
+Degree days and degree time are calculated as a result of fine scale weather data.

+**Introduction**

 In order to determine non-linear temperature effects fine scale (daily) gridded weather data needs to be available.
 Unfortunately, this data does not exist for the historical time period 1900-1950.
-There is daily data available from the National Climatic Data Center (NCDC: http://www.ncdc.noaa.gov/) for various weather stations throughout this period and in the Dust Bowl region, but it is sparse and not consistent across days.
+There are daily data available from the National Climatic Data Center (NCDC: http://www.ncdc.noaa.gov/) for various weather stations, but it is sparse and not consistent across days.

-PRISM (http://www.prism.oregonstate.edu/) data is some of the best weather data available and is gridded on 2.5 x 2.5 mile scale across the same region; however, daily data is not available, but monthly data is available.
+PRISM (http://www.prism.oregonstate.edu/) data is some of the best weather data available and is gridded on 2.5 x 2.5 mile scale across the same region.
+Daily data is not available, but monthly data is.
 In order to build fine scale weather data both NCDC and PRISM data sets will be used.

 The main idea behind building gridded data is to use the monthly temperatures from PRISM, place them at the midpoint (15th day) of each month for each year, and run a spline through each midpoint for each month of each day for each grid.
 This will in turn produce fine scale gridded daily data.
 Next, find the relative anamoly where R = NCDC(month) / PRISM(month).
 Finally, use Inverse Distance Weighting (IDW) to find the 5 closest NCDC stations for each PRISM grid to weight the temperature changes and apply the relative anamoly to this weighted temperature.
 This will produce gridded 2.5 x 2.5 mile daily data that is between the PRISM and NCDC data.